wafiqsyed/dbsGuideDocs/docs/index.rst

    - Manipulation of stimulation settings
    - Volume tissue activation model based on stimulation settings

-DBS Guide can be incorporated into 3D Slicer as an extension module.
 To get a walk-through of DBS Guide and its capabilities in each phase of surgery (pre/intra/post-op), visit :ref:`How to Use DBS Guide <usage>`.

-To get started, visit :ref:`Installation Tutorial <Installation>`.
+To get started with installation, visit :ref:`Installation Tutorial <Installation>`.

 .. toctree::